rtCamp/Frappe-Manager/docs/commands/delete.md

 * `--all-sites`: Required to delete a bench that serves more than one site, and it means every one of them.
 A single-site bench does not need it, and a bench/site address refuses it because that address already names exactly one site.
 * `-y, --yes`: Delete without the removal confirmation, including the typed-name confirmation a multi-site bench asks for.
 The database question is asked anyway, and --all-sites is still required.
-* `--delete-db-from-global-db/--no-delete-db-from-global-db`: Drop the schema and user from the global-db container, or keep them.
-Applies to every site being deleted that is on the global-db container, and never touches a database on an external server. fm asks when neither is passed.
+* `--delete-db-from-mariadb/--no-delete-db-from-mariadb`: Drop the schema and user from the mariadb container, or keep them.
+Applies to every site being deleted that is on the mariadb container, and never touches a database on an external server. fm asks when neither is passed.
 * `--delete-backups`: Also delete the removed site's recorded database dumps.
 Off by default: a dump is the last copy of something, and once its history row is gone fm can no longer offer to prune it, so the paths are printed instead.